NocturnalSolutions/KituraBook/0-welcome.md

 * If you like to learn with video, LinkedIn Learning (formerly Lynda.com) has released a video series entitled [Learning Server-Side Swift Using IBM Kitura](https://www.linkedin.com/learning/learning-server-side-swift-using-ibm-kitura).
 You can watch the first couple videos in the series without needing an account.
 LinkedIn Learning/Lynda.com subscriptions can be pricey, but both offer you free one-month trial subscriptions.

-* [*Swift in the Cloud*](https://www.wiley.com/en-us/Swift+in+the+Cloud-p-9781119368472) is a print book straight from IBM, with e-book versions also available.
-Unfortunately, it has, as of this writing, not yet been updated for Swift 4 and Kitura 2, so I cannot recommend it.

 ## Getting Help

 You are not alone.
 As you go along, if you get stumped by something, don’t hesitate to reach out for help and clarification.